akchonya/aiogram-3-faq/docs/common_errors.md

 2. Make your [first steps](https://akchonya.github.io/aiogram-3-faq/common_questions/#where-should-i-start-from) into aiogram 3.

 !!! info "Another option"
-    Yes, you *can* downgrade your aiogram to 2.x via `pip install aiogram==2.25.2`, but do you really *want* to start learning the outdated and upsupported version?
+    Yes, you *can* downgrade your aiogram to 2.x via `pip install aiogram==2.25.2`, but do you really *want* to start learning the outdated and unsupported version?

 ## Python versions related errors